Don Henley: Discography

-Awards and nominations
+Recognition

-Henley has won two Grammys and a further award associated with the Grammys, MusiCares Person of the Year.
-He has also won a number of other awards, such as MTV Music Video Awards for "The Boys Of Summer" in 1985, and "The End of the Innocence" in 1990.
+Henley has won two Grammy Awards and a further award associated with the Grammys, MusiCares Person of the Year.
+He has also won a number of other awards, such as MTV Video Music Awards for "The Boys of Summer" in 1985, and "The End of the Innocence" in 1990.

+In 2008, Henley was ranked as the 87th-greatest singer of all time by Rolling Stone.

-In May 2012, Henley was awarded an honorary Doctorate of Music from Berklee College of Music along with Timothy B. Schmit, Joe Walsh and Glenn Frey.
+In May 2012, Henley was awarded an honorary Doctorate of Music from Berklee College of Music along with Glenn Frey, Joe Walsh and Timothy B. Schmit.

 In 2015, Henley received the Trailblazer Award from the Americana Music Honors & Awards.